 Your Personal Information

-Your Institution may provide information that identifies you, including your name, your Customer Identifier, the names of Receiving Institutions that you opt-out of from holding Program Deposits, your Interest Rate, and other information relating to Program Deposits and participation in the Program (“Your Personal Information”) to any affiliate agent, sub-agent, custodian, sub-custodian, or other third party that provides services in connection with the Program, including Sending Institution, Stable, Settlement Bank, Custodian, the Receiving Institutions and their respective affiliates, agents and service providers.
+Your Institution may provide information that identifies you, including your name, your Customer Identifier, the names of Receiving Institutions that you opt-out of from holding Program Deposits, your Interest Rate, and other information relating to Program Deposits and participation in the Program (“Your Personal Information”) to any affiliate agent, sub-agent, custodian, sub-custodian, or other third party that provides services in connection with the Program, including Sending Institution, R&T or its affiliates, Settlement Bank, Custodian, the Receiving Institutions and their respective affiliates, agents and service providers.
 Some of Your Personal Information may be considered “non-public personal information” under applicable law.
 You hereby grant Your Institution and such parties full right and authority to use and disclose Your Personal Information in connection with providing services in connection with the Program, including the administration, recordkeeping, and operation of the Program, or as may otherwise be permitted or required by law.
 This may include Your Personal Information being provided or otherwise disclosed to the FDIC in connection with a deposit insurance claim made on your behalf.

 For further information regarding the collection, processing and use of Your Personal Information and any rights your may have to limit the use and disclosure of such information, you should contact Your Institution.